ztyyLV/web-twain-docs/faq/upload-multiple-files-at-a-time.md

 ## How to upload multiple files at a time?

 ### Scenario:
 After scanning multiple files, you might want to upload them one by one as individual images.
 Before version 13.1, you have to call the upload method(s) multiple times.
-In v13.1+, you can do this in one go.
+From version 13.1+, you can do this in one go.

 ### Solution:
 You can use the methods [ConvertToBlob]({{site.info}}api/WebTwain_IO.html#converttoblob) and [HTTPUpload]({{site.info}}api/WebTwain_IO.html#httpupload) to achieve this.